-Question Answer Marks Quality of Quality of Language and Appropriateness and Content 30 marks Band 8 27-30 Highly accurate writing, apart from very occasional slips; highly appropriate to chosen task type Quality of Language Sentence structures varied for particular effects Verb forms largely correct and appropriate tenses consistent used Vocabulary wide and precise Punctuation accurate and helpful Spelling accurate apart from very occasional slips Paragraphs have unity, are linked, and show evidence of pl Appropriateness and Content Consistently relevant.
-Interest aroused and sustained Tone and register entirely appropriate Descriptions have well-developed images helping to create coatmospheres Arguments are well developed, logical, even complex Narratives are complex, sophisticated, possibly tense, and macontain devices such as flashbacks anning omplex Band 7 23-26 Accurate writing: occasional errors are either slips or caused ambition; appropriate to chosen task type by Quality of Language Sentence structures show some variation to create some natifluency Occasional slips in verb forms or tense formation, but sequence consistent and clear throughout Vocabulary precise enough to convey intended shades of meaning Punctuation accurate and generally helpful Spelling nearly always accurate Paragraphs have unity, are usually linked, and show some evidence of planning ence Appropriateness and Content Relevant.
-Interest aroused and mostly sustained Tone and register appropriate Descriptions have interesting images and a range of detail, he to create effective atmospheres Arguments have clearly defined, cohesive, logical stages in the development Narratives have effective detail creating character or setting, a may contain some sense of climax eir
+Language Language 30 marks Band 8 27-30 Highly accurate writing, apart from very occasional slips.
+Sentence structures varied for particular effects.
+Verb forms largely correct and appropriate tenses consistently used.
+Vocabulary wide and precise.
+Punctuation accurate and helpful.
+Spelling accurate, apart from very occasional slips.
+Paragraphs have unity, are linked, and show evidence of planning.
+Appropriateness and Content Consistently relevant.
+Interest aroused and sustained.
+Tone and register entirely appropriate.
+Descriptions have well-developed images helping to create complex atmospheres.
+Arguments are well developed, logical, even complex.
+Narratives are complex, sophisticated, possibly tense, and may contain devices such as flashbacks.
+Band 7 23-26 Accurate writing; occasional errors are either slips or caused by ambition.
+Sentence structures show some variation to create some natural fluency.
+Occasional slips in verb forms or tense formation, but sequence consistent and clear throughout.
+Vocabulary precise enough to convey intended shades of meaning.
+Punctuation accurate and generally helpful.
+Spelling nearly always accurate.
+Paragraphs have unity, are usually linked, and show some evidence of planning.
+Appropriateness and Content Relevant.
+Interest aroused and mostly sustained.
+Tone and register appropriate.
+Descriptions have interesting images and a range of detail, helping to create effective atmospheres.
+Arguments have clearly defined, cohesive, logical stages in their development Narratives have effective detail creating character or setting, and may contain some sense of climax.